Anno 1600-tal · Ystad, Sweden

 Stora Östergatan 12

-A local favourite a minute from the door — a huge menu of toasted mackor, salads and wraps, and a great latte.
+A local favourite a minute from the door — a huge menu of toasted mackor, salads and wraps.
 Mostly takeaway.
+We usually go for the roast beef or mozzarella sandwich; kids tend to love the tuna.

 Fika · Bakery